Kourtney Kardashian Soaks Up Sun, Scott Disick Looks Miserable In Hawaii

 Though they are no longer together romantically, Kourtney and Scott have taken multiple vacations as a family unit and have shown that co-parenting their children is their priority.

-On Sunday, Scott was seen tending to Penelope while Kourtney splashed around in the water and soaked up the sun with friends, according to Daily Mail, he did not appear to be in a very good mood.
+On Sunday, Scott was seen tending to Penelope while Kourtney splashed around in the water and soaked up the sun with friends, and according to Daily Mail, he did not appear to be in a very good mood.

 My goooooooood morning song ☀️ on my app.